1970s DORIA Square Metal Wall Lamp

-Materials: White and black painted aluminium.
-2 Galvanized metal sockets.
+Materials: Square white and black painted aluminium.
+2 Galvanised metal sockets.

 Height: 31 cm / 12.20”

 Electricity: 2 bulbs E14, 2 x 40 watt maximum, 110/220 volt.